tlareywi/HERMSStep/README.md

 PROPERTIES
 --------------------------------------------------------------------
-HLT: The kettle serving as the hot liquor tank
+__HLT__: The kettle serving as the hot liquor tank

-HLT Offset: Number of degrees above mash tun target to maintain the HLT during step
+__HLT Offset__: Number of degrees above mash tun target to maintain the HLT during step

-Mash Tun: The kettle serving as the mash tun
+__Mash Tun__: The kettle serving as the mash tun

-Recirculation Pump: The pump responsible for moving wort through the HLT and back into the mash tun
+__Recirculation Pump__: The pump responsible for moving wort through the HLT and back into the mash tun

-Target Temp: Desired temperature of mash tun at start of rest
+__Target Temp__: Desired temperature of mash tun at start of rest

-Rest: Rest in minutes after hitting Target Temp
+__Rest__: Rest in minutes after hitting Target Temp

 CONTROL FLOW
 --------------------------------------------------------------------